-Bench Top Tempering Heat Treat Furnace and Tempering Oven rated to 1250°F
+Bench Top Tempering Furnace and Tempering Oven rated to 1250°F

-Tempering / drawing is a post-quenching or post hardening heat treatment process to "draw the temper" (reduce brittleness, increase toughness) after hardening.
+Tempering / Drawing is a post-quenching or post hardening heat treatment process to "draw the temper" (reduce brittleness, increase toughness) after hardening.
 Recommended soaking time is 2 hours for each inch of cross section.
-Keith Bench Top Tempering / Drawing ovens and furnaces rated to 1250°F include a convection fan and a vertical rising door for operator safety and are often a companion to the Bench Top Metal Hardening Furnace rated for 2250°F (check out our space saving dual chamber furnaces).
+Keith Bench Top Tempering Furnaces rated to 1250°F include a convection fan and a vertical rising door for operator safety and are often a companion to the Bench Top Metal Hardening Furnace rated for 2250°F (check out our space saving dual chamber furnaces).
 Options include inert gas atmosphere to reduce scaling, AMS 2750E instrumention type D or CQI-9 package for NADCAP certification and various temperature controllers.

 Model # / Specs - PDF